chaosblade-io/chaosblade/README.md

 ```

 ## Contributing
-We welcome every contribution, even if it is just a punctuation.
+We welcome every contribution, even if it is just punctuation.
 See details of [CONTRIBUTING](CONTRIBUTING.md)

 ## Bugs and Feedback
 For bug report, questions and discussions please submit [GitHub Issues](https://github.com/chaosblade-io/chaosblade/issues).